 There are restrictions on redemptions Alternative Investments valued at NAV.
 JSSA had invested in a fund that permits redemptions on a monthly basis.
-Another fund allows for redemptions to be processed by the following business day, while another allows redemptions on a semi-annual.
-There were no unfunded commitments related to the alternative investments as of June 30, 2021 and 2020.
+Another fund allows for redemptions to be processed by the following business day, while another allows redemptions on a semi-annual basis.
+There were no unfunded commitments related to the alternative investments as of June 30, 2022 and 2021.